Lee Lorch: Academic work and recognition

 Lorch's dissertation, under Otto Szász, focused on the behavior of certain classes of Fourier series and his subsequent research also focused on analysis.

 He has been recognized for his academic work with a fellowship in the Royal Society of Canada, election to the councils of the Canadian Mathematical Society, the American Mathematical Society and the Royal Society of Canada.

 Two of the colleges that fired him, Fisk and City University, have awarded Lorch with honorary degrees.
 He was also honored by the U.S. National Academy of Sciences in 1990 and by Spelman College in 1999.
 In 2003, the International Society for Analysis, its Applications and Computation presented him with an honorary life membership for distinguished mathematical contributions and for his struggles for the disadvantaged and world peace.

 In 2007, Lorch was awarded with the Mathematical Association of America's most prestigious award, the Yueh-Gin Gung and Dr. Charles Y. Hu Award for Distinguished Service to Mathematics, and in 2007 he was the first Canadian, and one of only 17 non-Cubans, to be elected to the Cuban Academy of Sciences.
 In 2012 he became a fellow of the American Mathematical Society.
 He served on the AMS Council as a member-at-large 1974-1976 and 1980-1982.

 Legacy

 Lorch's legacy as a teacher at black universities such as Fisk and Philander Smith was to encourage black students including black women to pursue graduate study in mathematics.
 At Fisk, Lorch taught three of the first black students ever to earn doctorates in mathematics.
 Of the 21 American black women who obtained a PhD in mathematics before 1980, Lorch taught three during his tenure at Fisk University.

 In 2010, Lorch was asked if he would have done anything any differently.
 "More and better of the same," he replied.
-He died in 2014 at Toronto, aged 98.
+He died in 2014 in Toronto, aged 98.